-Haiti is an extremely fragile state, vulnerable to natural hazards and manmade disasters, and chronically unprepared to deal with the arrival of the coronavirus pandemic.
-Food shortages and malnutrition, disease epidemics and the humanitarian needs generated by the ongoing migration crisis require sustained humanitarian assistance.
+Haiti is an extremely fragile state, vulnerable to natural hazards and human-made disasters.
+The country requires sustained humanitarian assistance due to (i) food shortages and malnutrition, (ii) disease epidemics, and (iii) the humanitarian needs generated by the urban violence and the ongoing migration crisis.

-After the 2010 earthquake, the EU provided shelter, safe drinking water, healthcare, food and protection to 5 million people.
-EU aid worth €52.7 million addressed the consequent cholera outbreak, targeting close to 3 million people also helped tackle the cholera epidemic that followed the earthquake.
+After the 2010 earthquake, the EU provided shelter, clean water, healthcare services, food and protection to 5 million people.
+EU aid of €52.7 million targeting nearly 3 million people also helped tackle the cholera epidemic that followed the earthquake.